USC-Rossier-Alumni-Mag_Rebecca-Aranda_August-2021-4

 Doctor of Education in Educational Leadership (online)

-This program is designed for working professionals with leadership experience who desire to lead K-12 schools.
+This program is designed for working professionals with leadership experience who desire to lead K-12 schools, universities, community colleges or other educational settings.

 Program Overview

-The Doctor of Education in Educational Leadership online (EDL online) program prepares you to become a critically conscious leader with the skills to think strategically, understand and apply evidence-based research, develop strategies to create equity and foster continuous organizational improvement.
-The online version of this program only offers the K-12 Leadership in Urban Education Settings concentration.
+The Doctor of Education in Educational Leadership online (EDL online) program prepares you to be a critically conscious leader equipped with strategic thinking, evidence-based research skills, and the ability to create equity and foster continuous organizational improvement.
+The online program offers four concentrations: K-12 Leadership in Urban School Settings, Leading Instructional Change, Higher Education Administration, and Educational Psychology.

 Through this program, you will:

-• Learn alongside a cohort of experienced K-12 professionals
+• Learn alongside a cohort of experienced educational professionals nationwide.

-• Become equipped to address critical issues in communities that serve historically marginalized groups
+• Become equipped to address critical issues in historically marginalized communities and make a lasting impact.

 Curriculum